WafaaM0hamed/DEPI-FullStack-DotNet-Journey/Tasks/README.md

 > — Staying productive and accountable through structured task tracking.

 🎯 Each task brings me closer to mastering .NET Full Stack!

+---

+## 🚀 Goals & Motivation

+> "Success is the sum of small efforts repeated daily." — Robert Collier

+This task board is my daily motivation map — guiding my growth into a professional Full Stack .NET Developer 🌟